Joey Lauren Adams: Personal life

-Adams was born in North Little Rock, Arkansas, the youngest of three children.
+Adams was born in North Little Rock, the youngest of three children.
 Her father was a lumber yard owner.
 Adams grew up in the Overbrook neighborhood of North Little Rock and graduated from North Little Rock Northeast High School in 1986.
 She announced her intention to pursue acting after one year as an exchange student in Australia.
 In a May 7, 1997, appearance on The Tonight Show with Jay Leno to promote Chasing Amy, Adams revealed she was a niece to Hee-Haw cast member and ordained minister Grady Nutt.

-Adams married Brian Vilim in 2014.
+Adams and Brian Vilim, a cinematographer, married at Adams' friends' farm in Maumelle, Arkansas in 2014.